Skip to Content

 What will I learn?

-The BPEC Safe Isolation of Low Voltage Electrical Installations training course covers:
+The BPEC Safe Isolation of Low Voltage Electrical Installations training course is delivered in accordance with the Electricity at Work Regulations 1989.
+There are both theoretical and practical assessments.

 • Introduction to safe isolation